-Today it is widely recognized that the emerging markets have become a major driver of the global economy.
+Today, it's widely recognized that the emerging markets have become a major driver of the global economy.
 Now home to a diversified mix of sectors and industries, different emerging markets are increasingly better supported by robust service sectors and a growing middle class.
 This complex socioeconomic evolution is helping to drive innovation, new sources of profit, and a more diverse profile of business growth.

 Rapid growth propels ESG adoption

-Emerging markets are no longer solely dependent on commodity export growth, unlike two decades ago.
+EMs are no longer solely dependent on commodity export growth, unlike two decades ago.
 Fueled by diversifying economies and expanding middle classes, EM countries now contribute more than half of global GDP and are growing faster than developed markets.
 Rapid growth and rising economic aspirations have made sustainable resource management a more critical concern for businesses and governments alike.

-In our research, we have found that the most dynamic growth areas in today’s emerging markets also happen to be in sectors where better ESG practices can contribute directly to superior business results.
+In our research, we've found that the most dynamic growth areas in today’s emerging markets also happen to be in sectors in which better ESG practices can contribute directly to superior business results.
 For example, more sustainable forms of human capital management can be a key differentiator in sectors and industries such as financials, software, and tourism, where talent retention and employee motivation can help firms create a competitive advantage.
 Significantly, newly minted middle classes are paying more attention to ESG issues.
 As a result, many leading EM companies are actively seeking to adopt ESG best practices to enhance their standing relative to peers.